Investors faced a wall of worry during the second quarter that proved to be insurmountable for stocks, bonds and virtually every other asset class.

 To assess current conditions, it’s important to examine three key factors that are having an outsized impact on the state of both the economy and the financial markets: inflation, the Federal Reserve Board, and consumers’ attitudes and spending.

 Despite the seemingly never-ending headlines about rising prices, there are incremental signs of good news regarding inflation.

 One such sign is an improvement in the imbalance between the supply of goods available and consumer demand for those products.
-Of course, one key driver of inflation has been the significant supply constraints met with excessive demand we have seen during the pandemic and beyond.
+One key driver of inflation, of course, has been the significant supply constraints met with excessive demand we have seen during the pandemic and beyond.